Battle of Tsushima: Daylight action

-A direct hit on the Russian battleship Borodino's magazines by the Japanese battleship Fuji caused her to explode, which sent smoke thousands of metres into the air and trapped all of her crew on board as she sank.
+A direct hit on the Russian battleship Borodino's magazines by the Japanese battleship Fuji caused her to explode, which sent smoke thousands of metres into the air and trapped all but one of her crew onboard as she sank.
 Rozhestvensky was knocked out of action by a shell fragment that struck his skull.
 In the evening, Rear Admiral Nikolai Nebogatov took over command of the Russian fleet.
 The Russians lost the battleships Knyaz Suvorov, Oslyabya, Imperator Aleksandr III and Borodino.
 The Japanese ships suffered only light damage.